malliina/boat/README.md

 The web app is deployed to [www.boat-tracker.com](https://www.boat-tracker.com/).

-The iOS app codebase is in [this repo](https://github.com/malliina/boattracker-ios).
+The iOS app codebase is in repo [boattracker-ios](https://github.com/malliina/boattracker-ios).

 ## License